 (g) BUDGET STABILIZATION FUND.
-Beginning with the 1994-1995 fiscal year, at least 1% of an amount equal to the last completed fiscal year's net revenue collections for the General Revenue Fund shall be retained in the BSF.
-The BSF shall be increased to at least 2% of said amount for the 1995-1996 fiscal year, at least 3% of said amount for the 1996-1997 fiscal year, at least 4% of said amount for the 1997-1998 fiscal year, and at least 5% of said amount for the 1998-1999 fiscal year and thereafter.
-Subject to the provisions of this subsection, the BSF's principal balance shall be maintained at an amount equal to at least 5% of the last completed fiscal year's net revenue collections for the General Revenue Fund.
-The BSF's principal balance shall not exceed an amount equal to 10% of the last completed fiscal year's net revenue collections for the BSF in a separate bill for the purpose only of covering revenue shortfalls of the General Revenue Fund or for the purpose of providing funding for an emergency, as defined by general law.
+Beginning with the 1994-95 fiscal year, at least 1 percent of an amount equal to the last completed fiscal year's net revenue collections for the General Revenue Fund shall be retained in the BSF.
+The BSF shall be increased to at least 2 percent of said amount for the 1995-96 fiscal year, at least 3 percent of said amount for the 1996-97 fiscal year, at least 4 percent of said amount for the 1997-98 fiscal year, and at least 5 percent of said amount for the 1998-99 fiscal year and thereafter.
+Subject to the provisions of this subsection, the BSF's principal balance shall be maintained at an amount equal to at least 5 percent of the last completed fiscal year's net revenue collections for the General Revenue Fund.
+The BSF's principal balance shall not exceed an amount equal to 10 percent of the last completed fiscal year's net revenue collections for the General Revenue Fund.
+The Legislature shall provide criteria for withdrawing funds from the BSF in a separate bill for the purpose only of covering revenue shortfalls of the General Revenue Fund or for the purpose of providing funding for an emergency, as defined by general law.
 General Law shall provide for the restoration of this fund.
 The BSF shall be comprised of funds not otherwise obligated or committed for any purpose.